 There are two types of ROR sites - Primary Sites and Satellite Sites.
-Applying to add a Satellite Site to a Primary Site is an option for clinics looking to retain administrative control over multiple participating locations.

 - A Primary Site is tasked with ordering books and managing the training at their clinic in addition to providing administrative oversight (ordering/tracking of books, incorporation of all data into biannual Progress Reports, etc.) to all Satellite Sites. - A Satellite Site looks to the Primary Site for administration of the program.